MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-gateway.md

    > [!NOTE]
    > You must configure the gateway BGP peers if you plan to use GRE connections.

 The service instance you deployed is now associated with the gateway Manager role.
-You should see the gateway VM instance listed under it.
+You must see the gateway VM instance listed under it.
 ::: moniker-end
 ::: moniker range="<sc-vmm-2019"
 7. In **Gateway Capacity**, configure the capacity settings.